SylviaOne/Repo-hub/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## I went to the doctor today and he told me I had type A blood but it was a type O.